vipulnaik/working-drafts/blog/how-my-life-has-improved.md

 deadlines also reduced my need to be or feel rushed physically or mentally.

-I think I could have convinvced my past self of the value of moving in this direction to some extent, but probably not all the way (for instance, some rushedness would exist in a world before work from home).
+I think I could have convinced my past self of the value of moving in this direction to some extent, but probably not all the way (for instance, some rushedness would exist in a world before work from home).